 Google representatives say that Google doesn't penalize websites that host duplicate content, but the advances in filtering techniques mean that duplicate content will rarely feature well in SERPs, which is a form of penalty.
 In 2010 and 2011, changes to Google's search algorithm targeting content farms aim to penalize sites containing significant duplicate content.
 In this context, article spinning might help, as it's not detected as duplicate content.

 Article spinning is a way to create what looks like new content from existing content.
-As such, it can be seen as unethical and not providing additional value for readers.
+As such, it can be seen as unethical, whether it is paraphrasing of copyrighted material (to try to evade copyright), deceiving readers into wasting their time for the benefit of the spinner (while not providing additional value to them), or both.
 Other criticisms liken the results to "a haystack of low-quality blog networks and article repositories."

 - "Webmaster Help Centre: Little or no original content".
 Google Inc. Archived from the original on 26 August 2007.
 Retrieved 2007-09-18.